CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "moves_cost": 15 // Number of moves it takes to start the fire.
 },
 "use_action": {
+    "type": "extended_firestarter", // Start a fire (like with magnifying glasses or a fire drill).
+This action can take many turns, not just some moves like firestarter, it can also be canceled (firestarter can't).
+    "need_sunlight": true // Whether the character needs to be in direct sunlight, e.g. to use magnifying glasses.
+},
+"use_action": {
     "type": "reveal_map", // reveal specific terrains on the overmap "radius": 180, // radius around the player where things are revealed.
 A single overmap is 180x180 tiles.
     "terrain": ["hiway", "road"], // ids of overmap terrain types that should be revealed (as many as you want).